42 Holocaust and World War II Children’s Books

 ages 8 – 12

-Maybe Jew or a Gypsy but the main character is definitely a street kid and a thief.
+The main character is a street kid and a thief.
 He’s taken in by other orphans and wants to belong — perhaps to the Nazis.
-Until he sees something that will change his mind…
+Until he sees the trains…

 Escaping the Nazis on the Kindertransport by Emma Carlson Berne